tmart234/tmart234.github.io/_posts/2026-04-09-nmap-dicom.md

 ### 3. "Any AET is Accepted (Insecure)"

-This is where it gets spicy.
+This is where it starts getting spicy.
 If NMAP's dicom-ping gets an association accepted with the generic "ANY-SCP" AE Title, you'll see: **"Any AET is accepted (Insecure)"**.

 Now let me be very clear about what AE Titles actually are.
 They're identifiers.
 That's it.
 Somewhere along the way, many DICOM systems repurposed them as a weak access-control mechanism.
 At best, they're ACL-ish.
 They are absolutely **NOT** real cryptographic authentication.
 Having "Any AE Title accepted" is basically a wildcard (`*`) in your ACL.
 The door is wide open.